Plasma effects on gravitational lensing and shadow observables of a Kerr-like black hole in a dark matter halo: INTRODUCTION

 Analytical studies commonly model dark matter halos using parametric density profiles motivated by simulations and galactic dynamics, such as the Navarro-Frenk-White (NFW) profile \cite{Navarro1996,Navarro1997}, Dehnen-type profiles \cite{Dehnen:1993uh, Gohain:2024eer, Al-Badawi:2024asn}, the Burkert model \cite{Burkert1995}, and the Einasto profile, which offers greater flexibility in describing the inner halo structure and is often favored in high-resolution simulations \cite{Einasto1965,BaesEinasto2022}.
 Simpler analytic profiles, such as the Hernquist model, are also frequently used as tractable approximations to galactic potentials \cite{Hernquist1990, Dai:2023cft}.
 Recent work has investigated how these dark-matter distributions modify gravitational lensing and shadow properties, either through effective spacetime models or perturbative treatments, and has shown that halo parameters can lead to measurable shifts in shadow size and related observables \cite{Jusufi:2019nrn, Liu:2023oab, Al-Badawi:2025njy, Liang:2025vux, Uktamov:2025lsq}, especially when combined with other environmental effects such as plasma \cite{PhysRevD.107.064040}.
 These studies help disentangle how much of an observed size or deformation shift arises from dispersive photon propagation versus genuine modifications of the effective gravitational potential.

 Motivated by these developments, this paper examines the combined influence of plasma and a dark-matter halo on the gravitational lensing and shadow of a Kerr-like black hole.
-We consider both homogeneous and inhomogeneous plasma models, adopt an Einasto profile for the dark-matter halo, and analyze how plasma frequency and halo parameters affect shadow size, deformation, and the associated energy emission rate, with particular emphasis on comparison with EHT observations of M87* and Sgr A* \cite{EHT_first_2019,EventHorizonTelescope:2022urf}.
+We consider both homogeneous and inhomogeneous plasma models, adopt an Einasto profile for the dark-matter halo, and analyze how plasma frequency and halo parameters affect shadow size, deformation, and the associated energy emission rate, with an illustrative geometric comparison to EHT-inferred shadow-size intervals for M87* and Sgr A* \cite{EHT_first_2019,EventHorizonTelescope:2022urf}.

 The paper is organized as follows.
 In Section~\ref{sect:DMHaloMetric}, we briefly introduce the Kerr-like black hole in a dark matter halo and its horizon structure.
 In Section~\ref{Sect:PlasmaInclusionDeriv}, we introduce the plasma models used in geometrical optics around the black hole concerned.
-In Sections~\ref{sect:GeoShadowDeriv}, \ref{sect:ResultsAnalysis} and \ref{sect:EERate}, we analyze the plasma influence on photon orbits, deflection angle, black hole shadow and observables, and energy emission rate.
-In Section \ref{sect:CEHTM87As}, we compare our results and survey the proper range for plasma frequency to match the EHT observation data from M87* and Sgr A*.
+In Sections~\ref{sect:GeoShadowDeriv}, \ref{sect:ResultsAnalysis}, and \ref{sect:EERate}, we analyze the plasma influence on photon orbits, deflection angle, black hole shadow and observables, and energy emission rate.
+In Section \ref{sect:CEHTM87As}, we make an illustrative geometric comparison between our critical-curve sizes and EHT-inferred intervals for M87* and Sgr A*, and report which plasma-frequency ranges remain compatible under this idealized mapping.
 We summarize our results in Section~\ref{sect:ConclFW}.
 We have assumed geometrized units $\hslash=c = G = 1$ throughout this work.